Rockz1152/blackndsky/pages/winre.md

 permalink: /winre
 ---

 In January of 2024, Microsoft released KB5034441 after little to no testing.
-This update, when ran against a default installation of Windows 10, it would fail due to a lack of free space in the Windows Recovery Environment partition.
+This update when ran against a default installation of Windows 10, would fail due to a lack of free space in the Windows Recovery Environment partition.
 This page contains the steps to fix this issue.

 Microsoft did offer instructions, however they contain a technical error and are hard to understand.
 Original instructions: [https://support.microsoft.com/en-us/topic/kb5028997-instructions-to-manually-resize-your-partition-to-install-the-winre-update-400faa27-9343-461c-ada9-24c8229763bf](https://support.microsoft.com/en-us/topic/kb5028997-instructions-to-manually-resize-your-partition-to-install-the-winre-update-400faa27-9343-461c-ada9-24c8229763bf){:target="_blank"}